davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

 #### Instructions

 Open your VS Code and get connected to your Remote Development environment.
-If you don't know what I'm referring to, complete [Hwk 0](../hwk0.vscode).

   - Once you're logged in, you can open a terminal from the `Terminal` menu.